ddev/ddev/docs/content/users/usage/developer-tools.md

 When using `ddev composer create` your project should be essentially empty or the command will refuse to run, to avoid loss of your files.

-Standard order of operations for `ddev composer create`:
+`ddev composer create` does these things in this order:

 1. `composer create-project --no-plugins --no-scripts --no-install` clones a bare Composer package without any additional actions.
-2. `composer run-script post-root-package-install` runs if `--no-scripts` is not provided manually.
+2. `composer run-script post-root-package-install` runs if `--no-scripts` is not given as a flag to `ddev composer create`.
-3. `composer install` runs if `--no-install` is not provided manually.
+3. `composer install` runs if `--no-install` is not given as a flag to `ddev composer create`.
-4. `composer run-script post-create-project-cmd` runs if `--no-scripts` is not provided manually.
+4. `composer run-script post-create-project-cmd` runs if `--no-scripts` is not given as a flag to `ddev composer create`.

 All flags that you provide to `ddev composer create` are checked for validity.
 All invalid flags will be ignored.
 If they are valid for `composer create-project`, they will be also passed to `composer run-script` and `composer install`, but only if these commands support these flags.